 Dual Credit Scholarships

-Summer 2020 Students (McDonough County Residents Only): The application for Fellheimer Scholarships for the Summer 2020 semester is now available!
-Due date is June 30, 2020.
+Spring 2021 Students (McDonough County Residents Only): The application for Fellheimer Scholarships for the Spring 2021 semester is now available!
+Due date is March 31, 2021.
 Normally, these opportunities are for students who attend the Macomb Campus only.
-However, due to a limited number of face-to-face courses this summer (due to COVID-19), this opportunity is open to McDonough County residents who meet the other requirements listed in the application.
+However, due to a limited number of face-to-face courses this spring (due to COVID-19), this opportunity is open to McDonough County residents who meet the other requirements listed in the application.
 Funds are limited.
 Click here for the application in Word format.
 Click here for the application in PDF format.
 Please see application for further qualifications for eligibility.

 Application Process for Foundation and SRC Scholarships: